openstreetmap/mod_tile/readme.txt

 Note: This program is very much still in development it has numerous hard coded paths and options which need to be made user configurable options.
-You may need to these to fit your local environment.
+You may need to change these to fit your local environment.

 Requirements
 ============